NicoB-UOL/TopicFunder/README.md

 #### multiple requests

--   to generate a network with more than one researcher we add two other names and use some of the other functions to generate the dataframe
+-   to generate a network with more than one researcher we add two other names and use some of the other functions (`fasteR` and `wrap_it`) to generate the dataframe

 ``` r
 names <- c('Jürgen Gerhards', 'Matthias Middell', 'Stefan Hornbostel')